Animation Film and Fulldome Director, Art Director, Visual Artist, HE Lecturer, PhD (Film)

-In artistic sense dirty, boring, concrete walls don't exist.
-If we only want they may become canvases, screens or walls in a gallery.
+In the world of art dirty, boring, concrete walls don't exist.
+If we only want they may transform into canvases, screens, billboards or colorful surfaces.
 The walls which don't mean barriers or borderlines but become a creative places where new stories may be created.

 The art project called "I am not a boring Wall" consists of cycle of photographs, short clips and assamblages (approximately 18x12 cm) inspired by Asian culture, nature and food.
 Artworks were displayed on the concrete wall in Sam Rit village in Thailand while staying at the artistic residency in 2015.

 Parallel to film, Paulina has passion for traditional, motionless images like assamblages and sculptures.
 In her abstract compositions she merges different techniques often using "unnecessary things": pieces of clothes, stockings, strings, stones, broken pieces of glass and wood.
 She finds them valuable and powerful.
 On first sight her artworks are colorful, vibrant, optimistic but they resonate on different levels and often go deeper than that hiding kind of mistery and sadness.

 Paulina has presented her works at few group exhibitions and one solo.
 She has been choosen by jury: prof. Maria Szyszkowska, Jerzy Mierzejewski, Jan Tarasin, Tadeusz Dominik, Leon Tarasewicz, Tomasz Ciecierski as a laureate of Polish Painting Debut Competition "Tolerance" in 2004.

 Paulina creates for individual clients.
 If you are interested in one of her paintings or you would like to order the new one feel free to contact her.